Birding in New York City: Light and window collision

 The earliest records of birds colliding with glass in New York City are from 1887, when birds were seen colliding with the Statue of Liberty's torch when it was left on at night.
 The dead birds were sent to the American Museum of Natural History's ornithology department.
-New York City Audubon has monitored numbers of birds killed in collisions with major buildings in the city since the late 1990s, launching Project Safe Flight in 1997.
+NYC Bird Alliance has monitored numbers of birds killed in collisions with major buildings in the city since the late 1990s, launching Project Safe Flight in 1997.
 The initiative is modeled after Toronto's Fatal Light Awareness Program (FLAP), and involves working with building owners and policymakers to address collision fatalities.
 According to the organization, between 90,000 and 230,000 birds die due to collisions with New York City buildings each year as of 2019.

 Glass buildings in particular pose a danger to birds, which may be attracted to a reflection or interior lights.
 Ways to avoid bird–window collisions include signals, screens, films, fritting, and various other window treatments, but they can be costly to retrofit.
 Often it is only part of the building which causes problems for birds, and usually lower floors or where trees and other vegetation are reflected.
-The Morgan mail processing center in Chelsea installed an opaque cover over the windows after Audubon members found high numbers of dead birds attracted to a particular reflection of London plane trees.
+The Morgan mail processing center in Chelsea installed an opaque cover over the windows after Bird Alliance members found high numbers of dead birds attracted to a particular reflection of London plane trees.
 26 Federal Plaza and the former World Trade Center installed nets to protect birds on its lower floors.
 The IAC Building, by contrast, was constructed with a curved façade that does not create a perfect reflection and white bands on other windows.